-The Market Match program was founded in 2009 by partner, Roots of Change (ROC).
+The Market Match program was founded in 2009 by Ecology Center’s partner, Roots of Change (ROC).
 The first primary funder was the California Department of Food and Agriculture, Specialty Crop Block Grant Program.

 The program began with just a handful of partners — market operators and community-based organizations spread out across the state.
 ROC asked these leaders to design the SNAP healthy food incentive program that best fit both their community needs and their organization’s capacity.
 This was the beginning of what is now a thriving community of practice: the California Market Match Consortium (CMMC).

-In late 2012, Roots of Change partnered with the Ecology Center to transition the program’s oversight, leadership, and convening of the CMMC.
-The Ecology Center had been a Consortium member since 2011 and came to the table with 25 years experience operating farmers’ markets, over ten years assisting markets with establishing CalFresh EBT access, and providing leadership for the newly formed California Alliance of Farmers’ Markets.
+In late 2012, Roots of Change partnered with Ecology Center to transition the program’s oversight, leadership, and convening of the CMMC.
+Ecology Center had been a Consortium member since 2011 and came to the table with 25 years experience operating farmers’ markets, over ten years assisting markets with establishing CalFresh EBT access, and providing leadership for the newly formed California Alliance of Farmers’ Markets.

 Ecology Center’s goal is to continue to grow the Market Match program, working with partners and funders to bring Market Match to every region of the state.